Tutorial

 - Visual thinking: draw diagrams, sketch free body diagrams

-- Units matter: always include units in calculations
+- Units matter: include units at every step of every calculation

 Recommended Learning Path